 Thinking ecologically often involves efficiency.
 If ecological thinking is about using sparse resources sparsely, being energy-efficient and minimizing waste, then this is generally good for the bottom line.

-As a boomer, I dare say that my generation has known since ‘The Limits to Growth’, the Club of Rome’s report from 1972, that the way we produce and consume is no way to treat a planet.
+Boomers and Gen-X have known since ‘The Limits to Growth’, the Club of Rome’s report from 1972, that the way we produce and consume is no way to treat a planet.

 It’s taken a while and we could dwell on that, but in recent years decision makers across all sectors have started to move the needle on the sustainability front.